vivek-devda/ai-video-automation-n8n/README.md

 # AI VIDEO AUTOMATION N8N

-A fully automated end-to-end AI video generation pipeline built using n8n, Python, Flask, and AI APIs.
-This system demonstrates workflow automation, webhook-based backend integration, and automated media processing without manual intervention.
+This project is an end-to-end automated AI video generation system that uses event-driven workflows to generate videos without manual intervention.

+It combines n8n workflow automation with a Python backend to simulate real-world AI content pipelines used in production systems.

 🎥 Demo